Some problems of arithmetic origin in rational dynamics: Review of rational dynamics on

 \subsection{What does $J(f)$ look like?}

 The Julia set is closed, invariant, and infinite (apply Corollary \ref{cor:exceptional} to $z\in J$).
 It can be shown that $J$ is perfect (i.e. has no isolated points).

 A first possibility is that {\bf $J$ is the whole sphere} $\pu(\cc)$.
-It is a deep result by M. Rees that this occurs with positive probability if a rational map is chosen at random.
-Note that this never happens for polynomials because $\infty$ is a super-attracting point.
+It is a deep result by M. Rees \cite{rees} that this occurs with positive probability if a rational map is chosen at random in the space of all rational maps of a given degree.
+Note that this never happens for polynomials because $\infty$ is an attracting point.

 Important explicit examples of rational maps with $J =\pu$ are {\em Lattès mappings}, which are rational maps coming from multiplication on an elliptic curve.
 In a nutshell: let $E$ be an elliptic curve, viewed as a torus $ \cc/ \Lambda$, where $\Lambda$ is a lattice, and let $m:\cc\to\cc$ be a $\cc$-linear map such that $m(\Lambda)\subset \Lambda$.
 Then $m$ commutes with the involution $z\mapsto -z$, so it descends to a self-map of the quotient Riemann surface $E/(z\sim (-z))$ which turns out to be $\pu(\cc)$.
 The calculations can be worked out explicitly for the doubling map using elementary properties of the Weierstra\ss~$\wp$-function, and one finds for instance that $f(z) = \frac{(z^2+1)^2}{4z(z^2-1)}$ is a Lattès example (see e.g. \cite{milnor_lattes} for this and more about Lattès mappings).